2025 Saint Lucian general election

-General elections will be held in Saint Lucia on 1 December 2025 to elect all 17 members of the House of Assembly.
+General elections were held in Saint Lucia on 1 December 2025 to elect all 17 members of the House of Assembly.
+The centre-left incumbent Saint Lucia Labour Party won a landslide, increasing both its number of seats and share of the popular vote.
+This was the first time since independence that an incumbent government improved its performance while seeking a second consecutive term.
+The centre-right opposition United Workers Party won only one seat, equalling its worst result alongside the 1997 election.
+The election also ended a 24-year streak of single-term governments, marking the first reelection of a government since 2001.

-Background

-The Saint Lucia Labour Party won a landslide victory in the 2021 elections, winning 13 of the 17 seats in the House of Assembly, resulting in Philip J. Pierre becoming Prime Minister.
-The United Workers Party led by Allen Chastanet was reduced from eleven to two seats, while independents won the remaining two seats.

 Electoral system

 The 17 elected members of the House of Assembly are elected by first-past-the-post in single member constituencies.

 According to the constitution, elections for a new Parliament session can be held at the latest five years and 90 days after the opening of the previous session.
 The first session after the 2021 election was held on 17 August 2021, leaving the deadline for the next elections as November 2026.